Hiuyu/TCGAplay/README.md

 see https://bioconductor.org/packages/devel/bioc/vignettes/TCGAbiolinks/inst/doc/tcgaBiolinks.html#updates.

+### installation episode

+Befor I go further, the installation of both softwares got into trouble:
+- nothing happened after double-click the .exe of GDC tool
+- for TCGAbiolinks, biocLite() didn't meet the latest version, but old version which cannot link to GDC data portal.
+Installation by localized binary source code got into a trouble of which i've no idea.  (*2016-10-15*)

 ## preview of data

 You can preview the datasets by GDC data portal or TCGAbiolinks (updated version, supported by Bioconductor).